Neutrino Constraints on Scalar-Tensor Gravity: Analysis

 We begin by noticing that it is always possible to redefine space-time coordinates such that at a given point $x^\mu_0$, $g_{\mu\nu}(x_0)=\eta_{\mu\nu}$, i.e. $A(x_0)=1$.
 The choice of $x_0$ is arbitrary, and thus unphysical.
 We choose it to lie on Earth's surface, where most of the measurements are taken.
 From a phenomenological perspective, the function $A(\varphi)$ can then be expanded in a Taylor series

+where the cut-off of the theory $\Lambda_\text{cut}$ and the coefficients $c_k$ depend on the model.
+In practice, provided the validity of the EFT, the expansion can be truncated at the leading non-vanishing order, whose order $k$ varies depending on the chosen model.
+Assuming the value of $\varphi$ scales with a power of the density, we can ultimately parametrise $ A(\varphi(x))$ by

-where the cut-off of the theory $\Lambda_\text{cut}$ and the coefficients $c_n$ depend on the model, $\rho(x)$ is the local (dark) matter density, and $(\alpha_n,n)$ are model-dependent coefficients which ought to capture the leading-order correction stemming from $\varphi$; all the quantities with subscript $0$ are taken to be at Earth's surface, where all experiments are performed.
+where $\rho(x)$ is the local (dark) matter density, and $(\alpha_n,n)$ are model-dependent coefficients which ought to capture the leading order correction stemming from $\varphi$. \editdos{We adopt this parametrization to ensure that no effects are present at the Earth's surface ($\rho_{0}$).} All the quantities with subscript $0$ are taken to be at Earth's surface, where all experiments are performed.
 We take $\rho_0 = 2.6~\text{g/cm}^3$, as given by the outermost layer in the PREM model~\cite{Dziewonski:1981xy}~\footnote{We also considered alternative values for $\rho_0$, such as the density of water, and found similar allowed regions for $A(\varphi)$.}.
 Finally, to ensure consistency of the EFT calculations, we will always require $|A(\varphi)-1|<1$ along the neutrino trajectory.\\

 \textbf{Flavour Distorsion --} No significant effects are expected at the Earth’s surface as $\rho\sim\rho_0$; therefore, we do not anticipate any deviations in flavour oscillations measured by reactor or long-baseline experiments.
 The most promising way to probe these effects is by studying flavour oscillations as neutrinos traverse regions of matter where gravitational effects change.